↑

 Premade Water Purification Tablets or Liquids

-These are the easiest to use since they’re usually premeasured and easy to dose based on how much water you need to purify.
+Iodine tablets or other premade chemical treatments are the easiest to use since they’re premeasured and easy to dose based on how much water you need to purify.
 Plus they’re usually made to taste better than simply using a few drops of bleach.

 Aquatabs